ZChipman/IST_659_Winery_Database/README.md

 Winery_Database_Report.pdf: The final report for the IST659 final project.

 Winery_Database_Code.sql: The SQL file for the final project (though the code is also written as an appendix to the final report).
-Microsoft SQL server may be required to run this script.
+Microsoft SQL server is required to run this script.